makkus/freckles_website/pages/02.blog/example-static-website/item.md

 #### Option:  adding a "let's encrypt"-certificate

-So, according to this, a full-blown, 'production'-ready configuration would look something like:
+So, according to this, a full-blown, 'production'-ready configuration (minus security hardening, but who needs that anyway...) would look something like:

 ```
 - freckles: